 They may accuse it of showing no concern for the reader and whether it’s possible to understand what on earth the writer is on about and, once deciphered, whether what they’re on about is worth the trouble.

 The Booker prize and its history serves as a microcosm of the arguments surrounding the definition of literary fiction and its relationship to accessibility and readability (which commercial fiction tends to prize most high).
 There are many articles arguing both that the Booker is too literary (and is therefore not distinct from other prizes) or that it’s not literary enough and should stop choosing books which are highly readable in favour of books that are more challenging to read.

 It’s unhelpful when the discussion seems to devolve to ‘more difficult = better’.
 This view aids and shields the kind of writer who insists on using opaque metaphors and complicated language in an attempt to demonstrate artistry and intellect, when a simpler and clearer approach would get their meaning across more accurately.
 It’s the very definition of pretentious.

-These articles can be frustrating for those of us who love books and want them to continue to be a viable form of media.
+Articles such as the ones linked above can be frustrating for those of us who love books and want them to continue to be a viable form of media.
 As though more blocks to widespread reading were needed.
 As though more obstacles to understanding equalled excellence.
-It’s difficult to avoid the suspicion that complaints about the Booker choices being too accessible is really about snobbery – that some of these artists and their colleagues consider their work too good for most people, and would like to discourage the great unwashed from consuming their art by making sure it’s functionally inaccessible to anyone without a degree in an arts subject.
+It’s difficult to avoid the suspicion that complaints about the Booker choices being too accessible are really about snobbery – that some of these artists and their colleagues consider their work too good for most people, and would like to discourage the great unwashed from consuming their art by making sure it’s functionally inaccessible to anyone without a degree in an arts subject.